the1lab/1lab/src/1Lab/intro.lagda.md

 ```

 The module `1Lab.Path`{.Agda} develops the theory of path types, filling
-in the details that were missing in _[Interlude - Just enough about
+in the details that were missing in _[Interlude - Basics of
 paths](#interlude-just-enough-about-paths)_ above.
 In particular, the
 Path module talks about the structure of the **interval type**
 $\mathbb{I}$, the definition of **dependent paths**, **squares**, and